vikandaobrien/portfolio-old/README.md

 This is my portfolio for my art, design, and development work.
 I built this with HTML5, CSS3, and Sass using the [Bulma](http://bulma.io) framework, along with JavaScript, jQuery, and PHP.

-**Currently a work in progress!**
+>Currently a work in progress!

 ## Could I take a peek?

 For now, you will need a local environment like xAMP (LAMP, MAMP, or WAMP) installed to view my portfolio.
 When I'm done with the final version, I will be uploading it to my domain and host, which *will* support PHP.

-But for the sake of my instructors checking my work, I will put the current version into an HTML file.
+But for the sake of my instructors checking my work, I will have the current version in a single HTML file.

 ## To Do